valentinomiazzo/in_js/README.md

 # In.js : prototypal inheritance done right #

-**In** comes from **In**heritance and this is what the lib provides.
+**In** comes from **In**heritance because this is what the lib provides.
 More accurately, it provides prototypal inheritance.

 It takes care of some details often overlooked:

-* the constructor of an instance of T points to function T, as expected
+* the constructor of an instance of T points to the function T, as expected
 ```javascript
 function Base() {}
 Base.prototype.K = 0;